 Horizon Camp creates and fosters a positive, inclusive, and empowering environment to all.
 The best part is camp is offered free of charge to all participants.
 Generous donors and fundraising make this happen.
 Last year we hosted 105 campers and 150 volunteers, including an eight person support team.

-- 2018 Camp applications will be available in January.
+- 2019 Camp applications will be available in January.
 Applications can be completed online only.
-Please read the entire instructions before completing your application.

 - After you fill out your online application you will need to download and mail your waiver and physical form.

 - Day activities include our “pamper-yourself” spa day, arts & crafts, swimming, pontoon boat rides, a variety of sporting events, talent shows and comedy acts.

 - Evening activities have included: nightly cookouts, casino night, karaoke, campfires, and our friday night dance.

 - In previous years we hosted workshops in adaptive yoga, living wills, assistive technology and independent living.
 We work every year to bring an educational workshop to our camp population.

 - The camp is provided free of charge for all volunteers and participants.

 - Transportation: Participants and volunteers are expected to provide for their own transportation to and from camp.
 Limited transportation is available at a cost, for more information please contact George Czerwoinka.

 - A medical team is on-site all week.

 - Unfortunately we do not provide advanced nursing care or mental health care.

 - Hospital beds are available upon request, although limited for most at need.